 The six thinking hats are used occasionally as a means of switching thinking or systematically where a sequence of hats is established in advance to enable the thinker(s) to go through each stage of thinking.

 The six thinking hats is a method for doing one sort of thinking at a time.
 Instead of trying to do everything at once, we wear only one hat at a time.
 It’s a metaphor.
 There are six coloured hats, and each of the colour represents a type of thinking.

 The green hat is for creative thinking.
 Creative thinking may mean new ideas, alternatives, new solutions or inventions.
 It could also mean making something happen.
 The main uses of green hat are:

 - To explore the situation in terms of ideas, concepts, suggestions and possibilities.

-- To put forward proposals or suggestions of any sort, e.g. suggestions for action, possible decisions, etc.
+- Putting forward proposals or suggestions of any sort, e.g. suggestions for action, possible decisions, etc.

 - To come up with some new ideas.
 Lateral thinking techniques can be used deliberately in order to generate some new ideas.

 - To put forward some deliberate provocations.
-A provocation is not meant to be a usable idea.
-It is a way of releasing the mind from its usual track.
+Provocation is not meant to be a usable idea, It is a way of releasing the mind from its usual track.